Lamb and turnip stew (Shalgham Challaw) with Mung bean rice (Maash Palaw)

 Heat the oil and add the onions and sauté on medium heat till the onions have a light golden colour.
 Add the raisins, salt, and ground cumin and sauté for 30 seconds.
 Add the rice and toss well.
 Cook till the rice has completed cooking and the water has evaporated.
 I usually cheat and do this in a rice cooker.

 Remove and toss well with the cooked beans.
 Set aside till ready to serve.

 You can serve this dish in a number of ways.
 To keep things simple, serve in two separate bowls.
-For a more dramatic presentation, I add the curry to the center of a large deep platter and surround it by a ring of rice.
+For a more dramatic presentation, I add the curry to the centre of a large deep platter and surround it with a ring of rice.
 It makes for a beautiful presentation.